How to use snapshots

 Start a new node using network snapshots

-If you are a new node wanting to join the Vega network you can ask the network to provide snapshot data for a recent block.
+If you are a new node wanting to join a network running Vega, you can ask the network to provide snapshot data for a recent block.
 This will reduce the number of blocks that will need to be replayed, and completely avoid having to replay the entire chain from genesis.

 To start a node from a network snapshot you will need the following: